Atlantis

 Provenance

-New rules from our international umbrella organisation (FIAP) are going to require all constituent images of composites, entered into their competitions, to be available for inspection on demand.
-This, it appears, is due to FIAP’s need to exclude all AI generation (and perhaps stock images too).
-The new rule is causing a bureaucratic nightmare for many local clubs and organisations, for many reasons, not to mention that photographers may have lost the original images, deleted files or, like I do sometimes, just taken a “bit of something” on the mobile phone, added it to the composite then deleted from the phone in the need to declutter!
-The organisation’s competition secretary is responsible for collecting all these images together and I know how impossible that can be.
-Even with all the constituent images provided, it is not going to be possible to be certain to exclude all AI generation, which many people will use without even knowing it!
+New rules from our international umbrella organisation (FIAP) are going to require all constituent images of composites, entered into their World Cup competition, to be available for inspection on demand.
+The new rule is causing a bureaucratic nightmare for many local clubs and organisations, for many reasons, not to mention that photographers may have lost the original constituent images, deleted files or, like I have sometimes, just taken a “bit of something” on the mobile phone, added it to the composite then deleted from the phone in the need to declutter!
+For any sports and nature photographers who might capture in jpg, they often delete all the unusable images, so may not have the before and after shots required for evidence.

-I can’t help thinking that FIAP are introducing a sledgehammer to crack a nut.
+The club’s competition secretary is responsible for collecting all these images together and I know how impossible that it can be even just to get an entry together, let alone all the evidence of provenance now required.
+We did not have prior warning of the rule changes, and even if we did, it would be difficult to comply.
 Already, many organisations are wondering if it is all too much trouble and a few I know are already pulling out of the World Cup this year, for fear of being unable to gather together all the elements of their various members’ work.
 Nobody wants to risk disqualification.

-I decided to see how much trouble it is to keep the images for “Atlantis” at the editing stage.
+In view of this new trend, I decided to see how much trouble it is to keep the images for “Atlantis” at the editing stage.

 Lightroom Collections

-When the new FIAP rules were published, I had already made “Cordelia” and anyway that one only has 4 components, so it’s not too difficult to find them retrospectively, if I need to.
+When the FIAP World Cup rules were published, I had already made “Cordelia” and anyway that one only has 4 components, so it’s not too difficult to find them retrospectively, if I need to.
 However, I saved all the images for “Atlantis” into a Lightroom Collection at the making stage.
 There were originally 20, but I excluded one from the final “cut”.
 Making a Lightroom collection is a quick and easy way to keep them all together, so long as all the images are all in the same catalogue and you don’t divide your catalogues up into different years, for example.
-Images in different catalogues will cause a difficulty and most compositors go into their back catalogues to look for particular picture elements…for example, my tank fish were taken years ago at “the Deep” on a little lecture tour around East Yorkshire and North Lincolnshire.
+Images in different catalogues will cause a difficulty and most compositors go into their back catalogues to look for particular picture elements…my tank fish were taken years ago at “the Deep” on a little lecture tour around East Yorkshire and North Lincolnshire.

 So, here are thumbnails of all the images that went into “Atlantis”, published simply as a thumbnail sheet.